 How much compensation for Michigan parking lot pedestrian accidents?

-Your compensation may likely include compensation for your pain and suffering, excess medical expenses, excess lost wages and other economic damages.
+In Michigan, your compensation for a pedestrian parking lot accident may likely include compensation for your pain and suffering, excess medical expenses, excess lost wages and other economic damages.
 The amount of the settlement will depend considerably on the limits of the at-fault driver’s liability coverage.

 Under Michigan law, all drivers must carry a minimum of $250,000/$500,000 in liability insurance coverage also known as third party car insurance.
 However, the law also gives them the option “to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b), (5))